Badhsuha/PysqlManager/README.md

 ### .select() - To select specific columns from PySqlCollection
     users.fetch_all.select(["age", "id]) -> PySqlCollection
-Since this also returning a PySqlCollection, this can be again chained with all above methods.
+Since this is also returning a PySqlCollection, this can be again chained with all above methods.

 Eg